 The Faculty of Humanities and Social Sciences is committed to offering accessible education to both traditional and non-traditional students.
-With this mandate in mind, we are constantly upgrading and updating courses and programs offered via distance and online learning.
+With this mandate in mind, we are constantly upgrading and updating courses and programs offered online.

-For further details on courses listed above, please see the DELT course listing.
+For further details on courses listed above, please view Memorial's online course offerings.

 Applicants For Concurrent Studies

 - Applicants in or about to enter their final year of high school with a superior academic record (i.e. normally an overall average of 85% or above) may apply to enrol in university courses (excluding distance education courses).
 The applicant for concurrent studies must be enrolled in a high school and completing a slate of courses that meets the course requirements for admission to the University as specified in Applicants Who Have Followed the High School Curriculum of Newfoundland and Labrador.

 - Applicants will be required to submit a letter requesting enrolment in a specific course; an official high school transcript; and a letter from the high school principal or guidance counsellor clearly recommending admission for concurrent studies.

 - Applicants must submit a completed application for admission/readmission together with the appropriate fee.
 For further information refer to Fees and Charges.

 - An applicant for concurrent studies wishing to enrol in courses at the St. John's campus will be permitted to do so based on the recommendation of the University Committee on Admissions.
 Applicants wishing to enrol in courses at the Corner Brook campus will be permitted to do so based on the recommendation of the Special Admissions Committee at Grenfell Campus.
 Eligibility to enrol is limited to one semester but may be renewed on the recommendation of the relevant committee.